POLICY RECOMMENDATIONS

 _edited.jpg)

-In order to protect Arlington toddlers, no new gas wells should be permitted at drill sites next to and within 1500 feet of daycares.
+In order to protect Arlington infants and toddlers, new gas wells should not be permitted by the city at drill sites next to and within 1500 feet of daycares.

 2